How to Trade Cryptocurrency for Sustainable Profits in 2022

 Who Can Trade Cryptocurrency?

-Whoever that complies with the trade regulations can trade Bitcoin and other cryptocurrencies in general.
+Whoever complies with the trade regulations can trade Bitcoin and other cryptocurrencies in general.
 However, it highly depends on geographical constraints and legality.
 While some countries treated Bitcoin (BTC) as a commodity and currency, there are some nations outlaw the utilization of digital currency.
 Mainly because of its decentralized nature that is against the existing monetary system.

 Here’s a list of the countries that are against the trade of Bitcoin and cryptocurrency: